 In 2016 Sophia was invited to sing (alongside 20 international pianists) at the Peter Fauchtwanger memorial concert at Elztalmuseum concert series in Waldkirch, Germany.

-In recent years, Sophia's favourite performances have been concerts with her closest colleagues, including the Belgrade International Chamber Music Series at Kolarac Concert Hall, with concert pianist Sanja Stefanovic, (broadcast on National Radio Serbia), Spanish song recital with guitarist Milos Karadaglic at Bolivar Concert Hall in London, recital tour in the USA with trumpeter John Holt (Texas, Oklahoma, Massachusetts, Missouri), Elgar's Sea Pictures with the LFO at Hanover Square in London conducted by Nicholas Collon and introduced by actor Charles Dance, concerts with trumpeter Crispian Steele-Perkins and the City Chamber Ensemble in London, Mozart's Requiem with The London Classical Soloists Orchestra and the London Mozart Choir, Opera Gala in France with London Early Opera and Mozart's Solemn Vespers and Requiem with the Oxford Harmonic Society.
-Sophia also regularly gives concerts as a member of the Crispian Steele-Perkins Trio, along with pianist Leslie Pearson, including concerts in the USA and more recently the trio was invited to give a concert at Highgrove House, the home of Prince Charles.
+In recent years, Sophia's favourite performances have been concerts with her closest colleagues, including the Belgrade International Chamber Music Series at Kolarac Concert Hall, with concert pianist Sanja Stefanovic, (broadcast on National Radio Serbia), Spanish song recital with guitarist Milos Karadaglic at Bolivar Concert Hall in London, recital tour in the United States with trumpeter John Holt (Texas, Oklahoma, Massachusetts, Missouri), Elgar's Sea Pictures with the LFO at Hanover Square in London conducted by Nicholas Collon and introduced by actor Charles Dance, concerts with trumpeter Crispian Steele-Perkins and the City Chamber Ensemble in London, Mozart's Requiem with The London Classical Soloists Orchestra and the London Mozart Choir, Opera Gala in France with London Early Opera and Mozart's Solemn Vespers and Requiem with the Oxford Harmonic Society.
+Sophia also regularly gives concerts as a member of the Crispian Steele-Perkins Trio, along with pianist Leslie Pearson, including concerts in the United States and more recently the trio was invited to give a concert at Highgrove House, the home of Prince Charles.

 Sophia's pianist is the renowned concert pianist Sanja Stefanovic.